 Optimizing Pressure Control in Disc Stack Centrifuges

-Back Pressure Control Using Steriflow/Equilibar Sanitary Valves
+Back Pressure Control Using Steriflow Equilibar Sanitary Valves

-During operation, culture fluid continuously enters the centrifuge, while the centrate (supernatant liquid) exits for further processing.
+During operation, culture fluid continuously enters the disc stack centrifuge, while the centrate (supernatant liquid) exits for further processing.
 Depending on the centrifuge design, solids are either discharged continuously or in batch intervals.
-Two key process parameters influence efficiency: flow rate (residence time) and back pressure on the centrate line.
-The centrate back pressure valve plays a crucial role by helping maintain the correct bowl level, ensuring a hydro-hermetic process that prevents oxidation.

 Choosing the Right Valve for Centrifuge Centrate Control

-Back pressure regulators (BPRs) in disc stack centrifuge applications must perform consistently under both standard operating conditions and rigorous cleaning cycles.
-During normal operation, these valves must provide stable and precise pressure control at mild temperatures and low flow rates to ensure high-quality supernatant production.
 However, during cleaning cycles, they must withstand higher temperatures, increased flow rates, and exposure to caustic or acidic cleaning agents, with steam cleaning temperatures reaching 130°C.

 The Steriflow/Equilibar FDO Advantage

 The FDO sanitary back pressure regulator is specifically designed for this demanding environment.
-Its advanced dome-loaded, multiple-orifice technology offers:

-✅ Instantaneous, frictionless operation for precise pressure control
+- Instantaneous, frictionless operation for precise pressure control

-✅ Exceptional durability against harsh cleaning agents and high temperatures
+- Exceptional durability against harsh cleaning agents and high temperatures

-✅ A wide control range to accommodate varying flow conditions
+- A wide control range to accommodate varying flow conditions

-Additionally, the vibrations inherent in centrifuge systems can accelerate wear and tear in traditional sanitary valves, which rely on complex stem assemblies with multiple moving parts.
+The vibrations inherent in centrifuge systems can accelerate wear and tear in traditional sanitary valves, which rely on complex stem assemblies with multiple moving parts.
 This often leads to increased maintenance and system downtime.

-By contrast, the FDO features a single moving part—a supple diaphragm—which is held in place by dome pressure.
 As upstream pressure exceeds the setpoint, the diaphragm lifts slightly to release pressure, ensuring rapid, precise adjustments to process variations.
-This unique design minimizes wear, reduces maintenance, and enhances long-term reliability in bioprocessing applications.

 Conclusion